-A journey beginning in June of 1958 as the Canadian Agricultural Engineering Society.
+A journey that began in 1958 as the Canadian Agricultural Engineering Society.
 Soon after that, the official publication of the Society became Canadian Agricultural Engineering with C.G.E Downing being appointed as editor.
 The first volume was published in January of 1959.
 The Journal articles were presented at the Agricultural Engineering Section of the Annual Meeting of the Agricultural Institute of Canada in Wolfville, NS in June of 1958.
 J.E.
 Beamish served as the first President along with H.D.
 Ayers as Secretary-Treasurer.

 The Society represented a mutual interest between engineering and agrology.
 Both professional engineers and agrologists came together in the Society to apply science to the interrelationship between the two disciplines (Beamish, 1959).
 It is interesting to note that the Agricultural Engineering Society founders realized that, to achieve an acceptable place in world trade, Canada would need to focus on the efficiency of agricultural production.
 Also, the Society members realized that modern progress must be based on education, and that ‘Agricultural Engineering Education must relate machinery, irrigation, and building design to the needs of business, industry and agriculture’ (Beamish, 1959).